PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 cpu-sys-msec
 ------------
-Miliseconds spent by :program:`dnsdist` in the "system" state.
+Milliseconds spent by :program:`dnsdist` in the "system" state.

 cpu-user-msec
 -------------
-Miliseconds spent by :program:`dnsdist` in the "user" state.
+Milliseconds spent by :program:`dnsdist` in the "user" state.

 downstream-send-errors
 ----------------------